phpdev-uk/version-control-git/workshop/notes.md

 use cases, although they are still used by some major software projects such as Ubuntu (GNU Bazaar) and Mozilla (Mercurial).

-You may be wondering why people decide to create Mercurial and GNU Bazaar if Git has the same functionality and a larger community.
+You may be wondering why people decided to create Mercurial and GNU Bazaar if Git has the same functionality and a larger community.
 The simple reason is that Git, Mercurial and GNU Bazaar were all initially released within a few weeks of each other (March/April 2005), so at the time they were all fixing a problem